DamiJJJ/beauty-cms/readme.md

         created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
     );
     ```
-6. Przejdź do `http://localhost/beauty-cms/` w swojej przeglądarce.
+6. Open your web browser and navigate to `http://localhost/beauty-cms/` to access the application.